dudetracey/66DaysOfData/README.md

 ## Day 53
 I fixed a few errors in the exercises and went over their solutions.
 I have one problem left and then will move on!

+## Day 54
+Today was a day of doing some problem solving with Google and Stack Overflow.
+I had a viable solution to my main problem of the day, so that's a win!